Dads Who Are Rocking at Parenting

 But, if you’re feeling like mom is the one that provides all the basic needs and baby’s sense of security, then you might be wondering what’s left for you.

-It might be helpful to know that in many traditions, it is believed that the mom provides the sense of security and sense of self, and the dad shows the child how to move about the world.
+It might be helpful to know that in many traditions, it is believed that the mom provides a sense of security and sense of self, and the dad shows the child how to move about the world.
 What does this mean?
 This is huge, really.
 This means that dads (or co-parents) have the opportunity to show their kids how the world works, how they can interact with the world (with others, with nature, etc.), how they can use their ambition and their empathy, how justice works, how they can keep themselves safe, what is expected of them, and so on.
 (Again, these mom/dad roles can be flip-flopped, blurred, tag-teamed or any other kind of combination you can come up with.
 None of this is inherently gendered or set in stone.)

 This is why it’s so important for parents to find ways to integrate their children into the activities that they already love, rather than just completely changing their lifestyles for their kids.
 Yes, some things have to change--maybe fewer happy hours after work.
-But, if you love hiking or or camping, why not strap the baby to your back and go for it?
+But, if you love hiking or camping, why not strap the baby to your back and go for it?
 If you love basketball, why not bring your kid along?
 You might have to go a little slower or make the activity a bit shorter than you’d like, but this will not just do you some good to continue doing the things you love--it will also do some good for your kids.

 Another way dads can teach kids about the world is through play.
 Just take this classic dad activity as an example: